 Week Three: typically the healing week when blood cell counts recover

 NOTE: If your white blood cell count (WBC) doesn't rebound back into the standard range, your next chemo cycle may be delayed.

 Outpatient: driving in each day to get the chemo bag changed, wearing a small pump (in a bag) at home instead of inpatient where you get the infusion and stay overnight at the hospital

-(Click "back" to return to this menu)
+(Click "back" to return to this menu on desktop)

 What were the first symptoms and red flags?

 I was feeling lethargic and sleepy for weeks, but attributed it to my most recent work schedule.
 For about a week, I would wake up with a swollen jaw and neck.
 As the day went on, the swelling would subside so I thought I was just “bloated.”
 It wasn’t until I woke up one morning and had a very deep cough that came from a place I’d never experienced.
 It happened just once in the morning but I was a bit freaked out by it.
 It happened again the next day and that’s when I realized that something wasn’t right, that I wasn’t just “bloated.”
 I decided to make a same-day doctor’s appointment.

 How did you get diagnosed?

 I thought I was fine because I had just had a physical that checked out fine about a month before.
 Before the appointment, I definitely searched online with the symptoms and some shades of cancer came up.

 When I saw the doctor in the late afternoon, I mentioned this, acknowledging that I shouldn’t use “Dr. Google.”
 She told me I probably had mono.